... ...

 *Also,

 see Accounts Receivable Procedures.
 Customers will only be liable for the debt collection fees if they have signed your Terms and Conditions which state they will be liable for these fees.
-This is why it is an important step to get customers to open an account.
-If not, the debt collection fees will come out of your own pocket.
-Debt collection fees start with the next step.

-What Next if they don't pay?
+What Next if the customer doesn't pay?

 If they have still not paid, hand them over to your chosen collection agency so you can focus on the other important aspects of your business.

-Calculating Interest
+Calculating Interest on overdue amounts

 Here is a standard formula:-